steveschr/BMS-for-Sailboat/Readme.md

 Assuming a bank protection relay boat & charging shut off until voltage falls below HVAlarm.
 Will not stop the boat if PackVoltage < 15.6v.

 LV Disconnect
-Assuming a bank protection relay boat & charging shut off until voltage rises above LVAlarm.
+Assuming a bank protection relay; boat & charging shut off until voltage rises above LVAlarm.
 Will not stop the boat if PackVoltage > 10.0v.

 maxDrift